IsaacWoods/poplar/book/journal/rustc_target.md

 The easiest way to test the built `rustc` is to create a `rustup` toolchain (from the root of the Rust repo):
 ```
-rustup toolchain link pebble build/{host triple}/stage1     # If you built a stage-1 compiler (default with invocation above)
+rustup toolchain link poplar build/{host triple}/stage1     # If you built a stage-1 compiler (default with invocation above)
-rustup toolchain link pebble build/{host triple}/stage2     # If you built a stage-2 compiler
+rustup toolchain link poplar build/{host triple}/stage2     # If you built a stage-2 compiler
 ```
-It's easiest to call your toolchain `pebble`, as this is the name we use in the Makefiles for now.
+It's easiest to call your toolchain `poplar`, as this is the name we use in the Makefiles for now.

 You can then use this toolchain from Cargo anywhere on the system with:
 ```
-cargo +pebble build     # Or whatever command you need
+cargo +poplar build     # Or whatever command you need
 ```

 ### Using a custom LLVM